-To answer some of the potential questions for Jamaica, new data were created using household information from the census, the Survey of Living Conditions and the Tropical Cyclone Tracks data set (BestTrack (HURDAT2)-NOAA).
+To answer some of the potential questions for Jamaica, new data was created using household information from the census, the Survey of Living Conditions and the Tropical Cyclone Tracks data set (BestTrack (HURDAT2)-NOAA).
 One striking detail of household surveys in the Caribbean is the lack of information regarding the level of destruction resulting from disasters such as a tropical storm.
 In other parts of the globe, such as in Vietnam, although surveys ask about monetary losses caused by typhoons, this information is not accurate because its gathering process relies on the individual’s recall of the event (Zylberberg, 2010).
 These cases use actual event information that commonly comes from GIS.
 In this way Boose et.al, 2004 formulated a way to accurately build destruction indexes that accurately describe the losses resulting from storms in Puerto Rico.
 Furthermore, Strobl, 2012 used this method to investigate the effects of tropical storms on economic growth in the Caribbean region.

 Indexes that use the physical characteristics of Jamaican storms present an important advance in understanding the effects of tropical storms on households.
 The idea is to exploit exogenous variation in the intensity and trajectory of storms at least 500 kilometers from the island, as seen in Figure 1, to test causality.
 The figure shows the trajectories of tropical storms between the years 2000 and 2012 where the wind speed was defined by the degree of red going from the 150 kilometers per hour for Hurricane Dean in 2007 to 30 kilometers per hour for Tropical Storm Helene in 2000.